Take a look at our information on physiotherapy, produced with the help of the Association of Chartered Physiotherapists in Cystic Fibrosis (ACPCF).

-Autogenic drainage (AD) is a technique that utilises changes in your breathing and does not require equipment.
-This leaflet explains how it works, how to do it and includes an airway clearance plan template.
+Autogenic drainage (AD) is a technique that uses changes in your breathing to clear sputum and does not require equipment.
+This leaflet explains how it works, how to do it and includes diagrams to help you.

 Bubble PEP is a fun way for children to clear sputum from their lungs.
 PEP stands for Positive Expiratory Pressure.
 This leaflet explains how Bubble PEP works.